robb0wen/synthwave-vscode/README.md

 At this point, VS Code may pop up a message to say that it is corrupted, this is caused by the [custom CSS & JS extension](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) and not this theme.
 As their installation instructions say, you can click "Don't show again" to dismiss the popup.

+**PS**: If your did the all things step by step but the feature `glow` still not works, try to `Reload Custom CSS and JS` in your VSCode, [learn more](https://github.com/robb0wen/synthwave-vscode/issues/49#issuecomment-510935988).

 ## Updates
 Every time you update VS code, you will need to repeat this step to re-enable custom CSS and JS.
 Similarly, when the theme updates, you will need to copy the updated css to your chosen location.